axiros/docutools/src/lcdoc/mkdocs/lp/plugs/drawio/docs/index.md

 ```

+## Requirements

+- A `drawio` executable must be available in your `$PATH`.
+- Alternatively you may specify `$drawio` as in: `$ drawio=/opt/drawio/bin/drawio mkdocs serve`

 ## Notes

-- As you can see the update is not particularly fast
+- As you can see in the screencast the update is not particularly fast since the exporter has the
+  start the app at every svg build.

 - Linux Version: